sharad2802/youtube-channel-showcase/readme.txt

 Youtube channel gallery - displays list of youtube videos from a channel and showcases a selected video at the top which can be rotated

+= Recent Updates =
+Patch applied to improve the regex for selecting videos (thanks albertocm) - 12th Feb 2012

 = Limitations of this version =
 The following will require css to be created by the user Styling the videos to have more than 1 on each line Resizing the showcase or thumbnails from the default size

+= Get in touch =
+Email me at marcrice83 at googlemail.com

 == Installation ==